5l1v3r1/2016-slides/README.md

 Copyright:
-Unless there is a license in the folder along with the presentation, please contact the author if you wish to use his/her materials.
+Unless there is a LICENSE file in the folder along with the presentation, please contact the author if you wish to use his/her materials.

 ## YouTube videos